hlt-mt/fbk-NEUTR-evAL/solutions/LLM-as-a-Judge.md

 ### Preparation

-If you want to evaluate **gender-neutral translation from English into German, Italian, or Spanish**, organize the data in a TSV file containing the following columns:
+If you want to evaluate **gender-neutral translation from English into German, Greek, Italian, or Spanish**, organize the data in a TSV file containing the following columns:
 * `src`: this column must contain the English source sentences
 * `tgt`: this column must contain the target language translations